blockchainsllc/in3-docs/docs/spec.md

 In addition, the contract is also used to secure the in3-network by providing functions to "convict" servers that provided a wrongly signed block, and also having a function to vote out inactive servers.

 ### Node structure

-Each Incubed node must be registered in the ServerRegistry in order to be known to the network.
+Each Incubed node must be registered in the NodeRegistry in order to be known to the network.
 A node or server is defined as:

 *  **url** `string` - The public url of the node, which must accept JSON-RPC requests.